Roberto Rojas: The goalkeeper banned for life for faking an injury | Goal.com

 Aravena and Chile midfielder Raul Ormeno were also sent off in a brutal 1-1 draw.
 “It was not a game, it was a war,” Chilean sports newspaper Futbol Total lamented in its report the following day.

 But it was a result that nevertheless left the single qualification spot in Group 3 up for grabs: Brazil and Chile went on to smash Venezuela in consecutive games, meaning the Selecao led by virtue of goal difference going into the final match in Rio de Janeiro's Maracana.
-A win for Chile would take them to their first World Cup since 1982.
+A win for Chile would take them to the World Cup.

 In fact, the Maracanazo of September 3, 1989 brought together two unlikely co-protagonists.
 Rojas we have already met.
 But up in the stands of the Maracana was a pretty Rio native in her early 20s named Rosenery Mello.
 She and 141,000 fellow spectators watched as Careca fired Brazil 1-0 ahead at the start of the second half, leaving the Selecao on the verge of qualifying.